-- 3. Close the Pressure-Temperature Relief valve when drained. - 4.
+- 3. Close the Pressure Relief/Drain Valve (Yellow) when drained. - 4.
 Insert the end of the siphon tube into a pail or other container with 2 to 3 gallons of nontoxic RV antifreeze solution.

 Antifreeze Siphon Tube/Winterization Port (Located near the sliding entrance door)